theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 ![Fields](/img/content/table/table_fields_filter.png){:class="img-responsive"}
 The following options are available on the right under *Fields* for the column selection: <br>

+The Table component imports and highlights the dedicated indices, such as primary key or sorting options, from SAP.

+{: .box-note}
+**Note:** using the indicated fields for filtering increases performance when applying WHERE-clause.

 **Filter** <br>
 The column name and the column description can be filtered.